Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 | Multiple difficulty levels | High | Medium | High | High | Allows personalized progression and better adherence; feasible to implement with adjustable timers and object counts. |
 | Real-time feedback (score & voice guidance) | Medium | High | Medium | Medium | Improves engagement and motivation; requires integration of audio and scoring scripts. |
 | Tutorial / pre-exercise instruction | High | High | High | High | Ensures user understands VR interactions (controllers, teleportation, object manipulation); can reduce errors and frustration.|

+---

+### ⚡ MVP Scope Justification
+Originally, the project aimed to include a full-fledged platform for both professionals and patients, with dashboards, session history, notifications, and analytics.
+However, given the constraints, the MVP focuses on **core VR exercises and minimal backend features**.
+The table below shows which ideas were reduced or postponed, and what alternatives were considered:

 | Idea / Feature | Reason for Limited Implementation | Notes / Alternative |
 |----------------|---------------------------------|------------------|